Cornmeal Porridge, A Dish by Many Names

 Before The Staff of Life: The Slop of Life

 It would be impossible to pinpoint when the first porridge was cooked, but wherever grain was consumed, it was most certainly not far behind.
 Evidence points to the Levant, but rice cultivation in Asia was not far behind.
 A history of the Eurasian history of mush can be found in this article in Mental Floss magazine.

-Before baking took off, porridge certainly figured heavily into Neolithic diets where candidates for the dish were consumed.
+Before baking bread took off, porridge certainly figured heavily into Neolithic diets where candidates for the dish were consumed.
 Arguably mush was crucial for the development of civilization.
 A step along the way to bread.
 And even beer.

 When corn was taken from the American continent to Europe, Africa, and Asia all of these regions ground the grain on their mills and set themselves to making porridge, in addition to using the cornmeal in their baking and cooking in general.

 In the US, the main porridge dish from ground corn is grits (notably never referred to in the singular by Southerners), but cornmeal mush is widely consumed also.
 Even though grits and cornmeal mush are both from ground field corn, grits are only cornmeal pejoratively.
 Cornmeal is more fine, either being ground finer on the grist mill and/or screened on a finer screen to extract a finer product than grits.
 Grits are largely comprised of large granular, starchy, hard endosperm that takes awhile to cook.
 So grits are a cornmeal porridge, but they differ from cornmeal in texture, and thus application.
 They aren't precisely synonymous.
 The texture is different.